Journal Printing Company Building

 Journal Printing Company Building, also known as the Dockery Building, is a historic commercial building located at Kirksville, Adair County, Missouri.

+History

-It was built in 1905, and is a rectangular, two‐story, five bay, buff brick two-part commercial block over a raised basement.
+It was built in 1905, and is a rectangular, two‐story, five-bay, buff brick two-part commercial block over a raised basement.
 It measures 40 feet by 108 feet.
 The building an ornate Italianate style metal cornice and six smooth, slender shafts with Ionic order capitals supporting a brick frieze at the first floor.
 It was listed on the National Register of Historic Places in 2011.